ento/street-epistemology-tips-sheet-source-mirror/README.md

-# SE tips poster source text
+# SE tips sheet source text

 This is a 'mirror' of the Street Epistemology tips sheet found in the public Googld Drive folder linked to from streetepistemology.com's [Resources](https://streetepistemology.com/resources/) page.